-APNewsBreak: Ohio obtained repeat supplies of lethal drugs
+APNewsBreak: Ohio obtains hundreds of vials of lethal drugs

 The records show the state obtained supplies twice in September and October for the second drug used in the process and three times in September for the third drug.

-The logs don’t identify the source of the drugs, which is protected by an Ohio law shielding such information.
-Attorneys for death row inmates believe the drugs come from compounding pharmacies, which produce specialty batches and aren’t subject to the same type of federal regulation as drugs approved by the Food and Drug Administration.
+The state has said the drugs it plans to use on the first three executions this year are standard drugs approved by the Food and Drug Administration, though it won’t say where they came from.
+Attorneys for death row inmates have raised concerns the state may have to resort to drugs from compounding pharmacies, which produce specialty batches and aren’t subject to the same type of federal regulation as FDA-approved drugs.

 Most Read Stories